connectomicslab/connectomemapper3/paper/paper.md

   MRI data organized following the BIDS standard.
 They have demonstrated their capability in addressing all the challenges of data sharing, portability, computing scalability, reliability, reproducibility and transparency.
-However, none of the existing solutions are designed to map from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping, and to provide a user-friendly graphical interface that enhances its accessibility.
+However, none of the existing solutions provides a user-friendly graphical interface that would enhance their accessibility and are designed to map from sMRI / dMRI / fMRI the structural and / or functional connectomes, for five macroscopic brain parcellation scales with hierarchical region grouping.

 # Summary